• Skip to primary navigation

 • Homemade Sweet and Sour Mix

-If you’ve ever wondered what the difference was between a delicious margarita or whisky sour and a cheap version of the same drink, the answer is most likely the sweet and sour mix.
+If you’ve ever wondered what the difference was between a delicious passion fruit margarita or whisky sour and a cheap version of the same drink, the answer is most likely the sweet and sour mix.
 While plastic bottles of Mrs. T’s are ubiquitous on dive bar shelves, reaching for one is definitely not the way to make a craft cocktail.

 Unlike store-bought versions or pre-made mix of sour mix for cocktails that are laden with hyper-processed ingredients like high fructose corn syrup, artificial colors, preservatives, and emulsifiers, my fresh sour mix is, well, FRESH — it’s made with freshly squeezed lemon and lime juices and little else.

-Why You'll Love this Recipe
+⭐ Why You’ll Love This Recipe

 Aside from tasting far superior to pre-bottled flavors, this sweet and sour mix recipe is also: